Oil prices retreat as OPEC, Russia prepared to raise output under U.S. pressure | CBC News

 Barkindo also said it was not unusual for the United States to put pressure on OPEC as some U.S. energy secretaries had asked the producer group to help lower prices in the past.

-The price for Brent crude futures fell more than two per cent, dipping below $77 US a barrel on Friday as Saudi Arabia and Russia said they were ready to ease supply curbs.
-The July contract for West Texas Intermediate was off by 2.3 per cent at $69.05 US per barrel.
+The price for Brent crude futures fell more than three per cent, dipping to $76.36 US a barrel on Friday as Saudi Arabia and Russia said they were ready to ease supply curbs.
+The July contract for West Texas Intermediate dropped $2.83 US to settle at $67.88 US per barrel.

 Near target